 Dr. Gay's approach to deepening inclusion draws from his extensive knowledge of scholarly theories and research, his organizational development expertise which enables successful implementation of best practices, and his authentic perspective stemming from 18 years of classroom teaching, coaching, musical conducting and serving as a senior administrator.

-A graduate of Oberlin College, Oberlin Conservatory the Klingenstein Center at Columbia University, and The University of Pennsylvania, Dr. Gay has been featured in the New York Times and on BrianLehrer.tv.
+A graduate of Oberlin College, Oberlin Conservatory, the Klingenstein Center at Columbia University, and The University of Pennsylvania, Dr. Gay has been featured in the New York Times, The Washington Post, NPR, and on BrianLehrer.tv.
 Past collaborations include the NYSAIS Annual Diversity Conference (NY), the Winsor-Belmont Hill Gender Awareness Forum (MA), the Catlin Gabel School Annual Diversity Conference (OR) and ongoing work with the Westminster Schools (GA).
 Upcoming keynotes include the Wonderplay Conference at the 92nd Street Y and the TABS Annual Conference.

 Dr. Gay's work reaches beyond the US: he has conducted research at The American Community School in Beirut, Lebanon; performed an opera recital at Robert College in Istanbul, Turkey; facilitated a student cultural competency workshop at Kampala International School of Uganda; worked with Grade V girls at The Wenona School in Sydney, Australia; and sustained a three year consultant relationship with the International School of Macaé, in Macaé, Brazil.
 Finally, Dr. Gay delivered the closing keynote at the 50th Annual Conference for Association for the Advancement of International Education.